Get-Into-Web3/6-days-of-solidity/README.md

   CHAPTER 1: Immutability of Contracts

     We have heard lot about security in blockchain so how it looks.
     -> First, thing if we deployed the smart contract in blockchain then it can't be further modified it will set once for all.
     -> So,If you find the bug in your contract after you had deployed, then you have to write new smart contract by fixing that issue and deployed it again, in this way it become immutable and more secure than any other API or CODE.

     What is our Concern in this Project?

-    We had hardcoded the address of kittysmart Contract so we have to take care for future option what if their address get corrupted, or give any other faults later on we will not be able to solve that issue once we deployed the contract, so we will use the function to write the address instead of hardcoding it.
+    We had hardcoded the address of kittysmart Contract so we have to take care for future option what if their address get corrupted,or give any other faults later on we will not be able to solve that issue once we deployed the contract, so we will use the function to write the address instead of hardcoding it.

   CHAPTER 2 & 3: Ownable Contracts , onlyOwner Function Modifier

-    In Chapter-1 we have created the function which is external so anybody can alter the address other than the original owner.
-    So we have to prevent that issue.
+    In Chapter-1 we have created the function which is external so anybody can alter the address other than the original owner.So we have to prevent that issue.
 To do that we will be using OpenZeppelin's Ownable contract in our dapp.

     In Chapter 3, we are just adding onlyOwner modifier after external keyword in function that we are working such that,externally after the smart contract get deployed only owner have responsibility to alter the address.
-But it is also suspect the security of dapps then how it can be decentralised,So we have to take a look over the code such that owner itself in future doesn't have a backdoor to fraud the client.
+    But it is also suspect the security of dapps then how it can be decentralised,So we have to take a look over the code such that owner itself in future doesn't have a backdoor to trick the client.

   CHAPTER 4: Gas

     Gas is basically a fee which is taken by ethereum to run the computation of your smart contract.So, every time a user call the function it have to paid that amount, also it is not fixed depends upon the number of operation as well as storage.
 So, it will be  very necessarily to make code optimization at gret levl, beacuse it' all money that will go.

     To minimze the gas fee little bit use struct for variables to declared,also in clustered manner.